Data ScientistInterview Questions

 Example: “Decision trees are a graphical model used to illustrate the options available and choices made during a decision process.
 Like a tree, it begins with a base and expands.
 Each decision option is known as a node.
 When you reach the top of the tree, the last decision options are known as leaves.
 While a decision tree is intuitive and easy to build, it lacks accuracy.”

-Question: Do you believe that many small decision trees are better than one large one, and if so, why?
+Question: Do you believe many small decision trees are better than one large one, and if so, why?

 Question: Why do you think mean square error is a bad measure of model performance?